d-obfuscation/Siamese/README.md

+# Latest Update

+Discord tried fucking me over by implementing file expiry, which was a shit idea, because I just changed how the bot works, dumbasses, now instead of the legacy method (which was splitting a large file into 25MB segments and uploading them.) the bot now splits the file up into base64 encoded messages of 2000 characters each.

 # Discord Cloud Drive Bot, aka Siamese

-This is a Discord bot that allows you to split files into parts, send them as messages in a text channel, download attachments from a specified channel, and rebuild a file from split parts using a JSON database.
-Meanwhile, the bot keeps track of the splitting and rebuilding process and stores records of every part to additionally make the end-users usage simple and efficient.
+This is a Discord bot that allows you to split files into base64 encoded parts, send them as messages in a text channel, read messages from a specified channel, and rebuild a file from split messages using a JSON database and base64 decoding.
+Meanwhile, the bot keeps track of the splitting and rebuilding process and stores records of every entry to additionally make the end-users usage simple and efficient.

-**Note:** For optimal use, please make sure you are in the **Siamese** directory when running main.py otherwise it can generate files/folders outside that directory in the directory you're running it from.

 ## Installation